akshar99/multi-oracle-db-query/README.md

     python db_health_check.py
     ```

-**Please feel free for suggestions and improvements.
+**Please feel free for reaching out for any suggestions and improvements**